download, print, and add your own notes for better knowledge retention:

 Global Investment Performance Standards (GIPS) are ethical principles for standardized calculation and presentation of investment performance set for investment companies by CFA Institute and applied voluntarily worldwide.
 The newest 2010 edition consists of 9 sections including both requirements and recommendations for GIPS-compliant companies to follow.

-CFA Level 1: GIPS Key Features
+Level 1 CFA Exam: GIPS Key Features

 The main characteristics of the CFA Institute Global Investment Performance Standards are as follows: